ins-amu/scripts/README.md

 - freesurfer: tested with freesurfer-x86_64-redhat-linux-gnu-stable5-20130513
 - brainvisa: tested with brainvisa 4.3.0
 - python: tested with python 2.7.3
-- matlab: tested with matlab R2013a
+- matlab or Matlab Compiler Runtime (free): tested with matlab R2013a and MCR 8.1
 - mrtrix: tested with mrtrix 0.2.11
 - fsl: tested with fsl 5.0